veeambestpractise/best-practices-guide/poc_guide/enhanced_evaluation_example.md

 **Important!** Remember to agree on backing up Microsoft SQL Server transaction logs with Veeam Backup & Replication.

-If speaking about the storage sizing, the tool at [Veeam Restore Calculator](http://vm-up.ch/2016/11/07/official-veeam-backup-size-calculator/) can help to illustrate the retention chains on disk and estimate the required capacity.
+If speaking about the storage sizing, the tool at [Veeam Restore Points Calculator](http://rps.dewin.me/) can help to illustrate the retention chains on disk and estimate the required capacity.